Your Source for Workers’ Comp Reform Advocacy Groups in Tallahassee, FL

 Transparency in Private Attorney Contracting

-During the 2010 session, FJRI was a strong advocate for legislation championed by then Attorney General Bill McCollum that ensures there is transparency in private attorney contracts with the state.
+During the 2010 session, FJRI was a strong advocate for legal legislation championed by then Attorney General Bill McCollum that ensures there is transparency in private attorney contracts with the state.
 The new law caps the amount private attorneys can collect in fees, preventing money rightfully owed the state from being diverted to over compensate private attorneys.

 Slip and Fall Reform